Unveiling the Unseen: A Comprehensive Survey on Explainable Anomaly Detection in Images and Videos: Abstract

 \section{Abstract}

-{Anomaly detection and localization of visual data, including images and videos, are of great significance in both machine learning academia and applied real-world scenarios.
-Despite the rapid development of visual anomaly detection techniques in recent years, the interpretations of these black-box models and reasonable explanations of why anomalies can be distinguished out are scarce.
-This paper provides the first survey concentrated on explainable visual anomaly detection methods.
-We first introduce the basic background of image-level and video-level anomaly detection.
-Then, as the main content of this survey, a comprehensive and exhaustive literature review of explainable anomaly detection methods for both images and videos is presented.
-Next, we analyze why some explainable anomaly detection methods can be applied to both images and videos and why others can be only applied to one modality.
-Additionally, we provide summaries of current 2D visual anomaly detection datasets and evaluation metrics.
-Finally, we discuss several promising future directions and open problems to explore the explainability of 2D visual anomaly detection.
-The related resource collection is given at \url{https://github.com/wyzjack/Awesome-XAD}.}
+Anomaly detection and localization in visual data, including images and videos, are crucial in machine learning and real-world applications.
+Despite rapid advancements in visual anomaly detection (VAD), interpreting these often black-box models and explaining why specific instances are flagged as anomalous remains challenging.
+This paper provides the first comprehensive survey focused specifically on explainable 2D visual anomaly detection (X-VAD), covering methods for both images (IAD) and videos (VAD).
+We first introduce the background of IAD and VAD.
+Then, as the core contribution, we present a thorough literature review of explainable methods, categorized by their underlying techniques (e.g., attention-based, generative model-based, reasoning-based, foundation model-based).
+We analyze the commonalities and differences in applying these methods across image and video modalities, highlighting modality-specific challenges and opportunities for explainability.
+Additionally, we summarize relevant datasets and evaluation metrics, discussing both standard performance metrics and emerging approaches for assessing explanation quality (e.g., faithfulness, stability).
+Finally, we discuss promising future directions and open problems, including quantifying explanation quality, explaining diverse AD paradigms (SSL, zero-shot), enhancing context-awareness, leveraging foundation models responsibly, and addressing real-world constraints like efficiency and robustness.
+A curated collection of related resources is available at \url{https://github.com/wyzjack/Awesome-XAD}.